emcie-co/parlant/docs/adapters/vector_db/qdrant.md

 ### Simple One-Line Setup (Recommended)

-The easiest way to use Qdrant with Parlant:
+The easiest way to use Qdrant with Parlant.
+This automatically configures all vector stores:

 ```python
 import parlant.sdk as p